 The exercise is further developing the interoperability of Georgian, Allied and Partner Forces, as well as Georgian command and control capabilities.
 It is also testing the ability to adopt a comprehensive approach to a non-article 5 crisis response, involving civil-military cooperation with international organizations and non-governmental organizations.

-This is the second NATO-Georgia exercise to take place under the SNGP framework - a series of 15 defence capacity building measures agreed between Georgia and NATO at the Wales summit in 2014.
+This is the second NATO-Georgia exercise to take place under the Substantial NATO-Georgia Package framework - a series of 15 defence capacity building measures agreed between Georgia and NATO at the Wales Summit in 2014 and intensified at the NATO Warsaw Summit in 2016.
 The first NATO-Georgia exercise was conducted in 2016 involving NATO Allied and Partner Nations.

 The brigade-level exercise is scheduled by NATO Allied Command Transformation, conducted by the Georgian General Staff with the mentoring of NATO Land Command, and directed by the NATO-Georgia Joint Training and Evaluation Center mentored by NATO Joint Force Training Centre.